robinredX/BitTorrent_in_Python/protocol.md

       - b'info_hash': 20-byte SHA1 hash of the value of the info key from the _library_ file.
       - b'player_id': 20-byte id that uniquely identifies _player_
       - b'port':  listening port as integer
-      - b'downloaded': downloaded size (including failed part) as integer
+      - b'downloaded': downloaded size (including failed part), in bytes, as integer
-      - b'uploaded' : uploaded size as integer
+      - b'uploaded' : uploaded size, in bytes, as integer
-      - b'left': left to download as integer
+      - b'left': left to download, in bytes, as integer
       - b'event: either b'started', b'completed', b'stopped'   (started : no _book_ received, stopped: sent when _player_ shutdown gracefully or the sender does not have the file anymore, completed: when all _book_ are received)

 - **hub answer**:    `<len=0x0001+X`>`<id=0x11`>`<payload size=X`>